mantidproject/mantid/docs/source/concepts/CrystalField.rst

 Values obtained from equation :eq:`alm`, however, do not generally match experimentally determined crystal field parameters, except for some insulators and if the point charges :math:`q_j` are scaled from their nominal valences.

-Mantid contain routines which can calculate the :math:`A_l^m` parameters which may be used as starting parameters for a fit to inelastic neutron scattering data.
+Mantid contains routines which can calculate the :math:`A_l^m` parameters which may be used as starting parameters for a fit to inelastic neutron scattering data.